BDKR-actual/bb_bg/README.md

 interval.
 And of course, there are arguments that allow specifying the interval and searching images based on search criteria.

 At the time, I used Blackbox and Windowmaker window managers.
 They both use the [wmsetbg](https://www.windowmaker.org/docs/manpages/wmsetbg.html) tool for setting the background.
 Now with this version in
-Rust, it works using Cinnamon, WAS (altered the logic in main) working for Fluxbox, Blackbox, and Windowmaker, and nearly finished for KDE Plasma.
+Rust, it works using Cinnamon, Fluxbox, Blackbox, Windowmaker, and KDE Plasma.

 Something to note here...
 Cinnamon uses a tool called Nitrogen to set backgrounds.
 Expensive (LOL), but powerful.
 It, by itself can do most of what this little application can do.
 BUT IT IS EXPENSIVE!
 THIS IS A WARNING!
 Setting low intervals (less than 10 seconds) while on Cinnamon (using Nitrogen) will affect how responsive your system is, or stops being.
 Over 10 seconds should be fine, but your